 Tesla’s Autosteer technology is software that was developed to help cars stay in their lanes.
 After the National Highway Transportation Safety Association (‘NHTSA’) analyzed Tesla’s crash data comparison in vehicles before and after Autosteer enabling, Tesla touted NHTSA’s findings that Autosteer increased vehicles’ crash safety by 40%.

 Recently it has come to light that those numbers may not be accurate and the NHTSA’s study was flawed and based on incomplete data.
-Car collision attorneys at the Law Offices of Howard Craig Kornberg have watched these revelations unfold and they have concerns about how it all happened and that consumers may have been misled.
+Car collision attorneys at the Law Offices of Howard Kornberg have watched these revelations unfold and they have concerns about how it all happened and that consumers may have been misled.

 See below for a timeline of events that led up to this apparently flawed reporting.